mapbender/mapbender-documentation/en/book/quickstart.rst

 Application overview
 ================================================================================
-After the login you are directed to the :guilabel:`Application overview` with a list of applications you are allowed to access.
+After the login you are directed to the :guilabel:`Applications` with a list of applications you are allowed to access.

 The Application overview provides the following functionality:

  * title and description
  * link to the application
- * icon to publish/unpublish the application
+ * button to edit the application
- * Button to edit the application
+ * button to publish/unpublish the application
- * Button to delete the application
+ * button to delete the application
- * Button to create a new application
+ * button to create a new application

   ..
 NOT IMPLEMENTED YET: In Mapbender you have template applications, that you can use to set up your own applications.